Tony falls ill and dreams of a talking fish. Big Pussy’s big secret is found out. Although he is arrested for possession of

 R.I.P.
 JAMES GANDOLFINI

-In 2013, I decided I needed to watch The Sopranos again as I began to work on “Sopranos Autopsy.”
+In 2013, I decided I needed to watch The Sopranos again as I was getting ready to start “Sopranos Autopsy.”
 I had just finished watching “Funhouse” and was gathering my thoughts, notes and quotes for the episode when a friend contacted me with the news: James Gandolfini had died of a heart attack in Rome earlier in the day.
 I was shocked and saddened like every other Sopranos fan across the globe.
 Gandolfini managed to stand-out in the Sopranos’ impossibly stellar cast.
 He breathed life into the most complex character in the history of television.
 I don’t know if anyone else on earth could have brought Tony Soprano to life the way that he did.
 Tributes to Gandolfini—the man and the actor—poured in from all directions.
 Gov. Chris Christie ordered NJ public buildings to lower their flags to half-staff.
 David Chase released a statement:

 He was a genius.
 Anyone who saw him even in the smallest of his performances knows that.
 He is one of the greatest actors of this or any time.
 A great deal of that genius resided in those sad eyes.
 I remember telling him many times, “You don’t get it.
 You’re like Mozart.”
 There would be silence at the other end of the phone.
 For [wife] Deborah and [children] Michael and Liliana this is crushing.
 And it’s bad for the rest of the world.
 He wasn’t easy sometimes.
 But he was my partner, he was my brother in ways I can’t explain and never will be able to explain.